CybOXProject/cyboxproject.github.io/maturity-spectrum/index.md

 ### Spectrum

-The table below captures the current maturity spectrum as of CybOX v2.1.
-Note that is a subjective rating as assigned by the CybOX SC co-chairs and development team, and is open to personal interpretation.
+The table below captures the current maturity spectrum as of CybOX v2.1. **Note**: this is a subjective rating as assigned by the CybOX SC co-chairs and development team, and is open to personal interpretation.

 <table>
 <col>